-Socialism = a model of social organisation in which all the existing and newly created capital belongs to no one in particular and a central planner (person, group of persons organized according to an hierarchy…) make all decisions regarding to the production, the distribution and the consumption of capital.
-Opposed to Private Property where all the capital is privately owned and only the owner can decide on the production, the distribution and the consumption of his capital.
+Socialism = a model of social organization in which all the existing and newly created capital belongs to no one in particular and a central planner (person, group of persons organized according to an hierarchy…) make all decisions regarding to the production, the distribution, the exchange and the consumption of capital.
+Opposed to Free Market where all the capital is privately owned and only the owner can decide on the production, the distribution, the exchange and the consumption of his capital.
+Under Socialism the exchanges are planned and compulsory.
+Under Free Market the exchanges are voluntary.

-There is no law forbidding to a central planner under Socialism to have a Capitalist conduct.
+A central planner under Socialism may well have a capitalist conduct.
 The central planner may or may not be subject to “rationality”, “fairness”, “pacifism” or other subjective characteristics.
+An individual in a Free Market may very well have a capitalist or a consumerist conduct.

 Under Socialism there is only one entity making decisions while under Private Property there are billions.
 If in Socialism one individual or group opposes the central planer, he becomes not more than a “cancer cell” in the body of the Society and he is forced to obedience or eliminated.
-For that reason one may logically say that Socialism is not a model of social organisation between individuals but more like describes the interior organic functioning of a multi-cellular entity.
+For that reason one may logically say that Socialism is not a model of social organization between individuals but more likely describes the interior organic functioning of a multi-cellular individual entity.

 It was demonstrated long ago that under Socialism the economic calculus is impossible lack of information and means of comparison.
-The Socialist societies fail the same way a lone individual would find it very hard to survive.
+The Socialist societies fail the same way an individual would find it very hard to survive alone.
 The theory was confirmed by all almost-Socialist societies that ever existed.

 Men are imperfect.
 They are subject to immoral acts such as aggression and corruption.